raycast/extensions/extensions/script-commands/README.md

   </br></br>
 </div>

-The Script Commands Store extension was built to help users to manage their Script Commands without need to download one by one the source code, assets and stuff related.
+The Script Commands Store extension was built to help users to manage their Script Commands without the need to download one by one the source code, assets and stuff related.

 ### Getting started

-At the first opened, you will have to:
+On the first open, you will have to:
 - Define a folder to store the Script Commands
 - Setup the path you defined for the Script Commands in Raycast Preferences window.